Home Contents Search FAQ Feedback Contact Us Help

 Fluid forces on baffles and baffle plates

 To design an agitation system - tank, shaft, impellers, and baffles (or baffle plate) - each component must be built strong enough to withstand the fluid forces generated by the impellers.
 Many calculations and programs are based on conservative hand-waving ideas based on the torque on the impeller shaft times some multiplier.
 This really isn't necessary anymore.
 The Acusolve CFD program that we use, can accurately determine the fluid forces on baffles, shafts, and the tank walls!
-Email us if you would like a quote to determine the fluid forces of your mixing system.
+Contact us if you would like a quote to determine the fluid forces of your mixing system.

-Send mail to webmaster@postmixing.com with questions or comments about this web site.
+Contact webmaster with questions or comments about this web site.